 ABSTRACT Modern IDEs for object-oriented languages like Java provide support for a basic set of simple automated refactorings whose behaviour is easy to describe intuitively.
 It is, however, surprisingly difficult to specify their behaviour in detail.
 In particular, the popular precondition-based approach tends to produce somewhat unwieldy descriptions if advanced features of the object language are taken into account.
 This has resulted in refactoring implementations that are complex, hard to understand, and even harder to maintain, yet these implementations themselves are the only precise "specification" of many refactorings.
 We have in past work advocated a different approach based on several complementary notions of dependencies that guide the implementation, and on the concept of microrefactorings that structure it.
 We show in this work that these concepts are powerful enough to provide high-level specifications of many of the refactorings implemented in Eclipse.
 These specifications are precise enough to serve as the basis of a clean-room reimplementation of these refactorings that is very compact, yet matches Eclipse's for features and outperforms it in terms of correctness.

-Conference Paper: Automated behavioral testing of refactoring engines[Show abstract] [Hide abstract]
+Conference Paper: Refactoring in the presence of annotations[Show abstract] [Hide abstract]